chikof/akira/README.md

 # Description

-A scrapper to get information about some anime pages.
+A scraper to get information about some anime pages.

 ## Features